 High school students who have exhausted the resources at their school or public library may borrow up to five items, with no renewals.
 They must present a signed permission slip from a librarian, and they cannot borrow DVDs or videos.
 High school students are not issued a Special Borrower card.
 When entering them into the circulation system, set the expiration date for ONE MONTH (not one year) from the current date.

 Richmond Symphony members

 Active members of the Richmond Symphony are eligible for a free Special Borrower card.
 They have the same borrowing privileges as the general public but are not required to pay the annual fee.
 Symphony musicians who are also UR faculty do not need a Special Borrower card because their UR ID gives them faculty library privileges.

-Spouses and children of current faculty and staff may borrow up to five items, with one renewal.
+Spouses and children of current faculty and staff may borrow up to ten items, with one renewal.
 DVDs and videos cannot be borrowed.
-Spouses and children over age 12 must present their own SpiderCard, available from the OneCard office (in the Post Office building next to the Dining Hall).
+Spouses and children over age 12 must present their own UR ID, available from the OneCard office (in the Post Office building next to the Dining Hall).
 They should not use their faculty/staff relative's card.

-Upon retirement, Faculty and staff retain their SpiderCard and library borrowing privileges.
+Upon retirement, Faculty and staff retain their UR ID and library borrowing privileges.
+They may borrow an unlimited number of items for 28 days, with two renewals.

 Members of the Friends of Boatwright Library are eligible to borrow up to ten items (including DVDs), with two renewals, when they present their Friends membership card.
 They may not borrow videotapes.

-The tall metal cabinet in the CD storage room houses our Special Collections.
+The tall metal cabinet behind the circulation desk houses our Special Collections.
 These materials are kept out of general circulation due to their high replacement cost, fragile condition, age, and/or restricted access.
 Only Linda has a key to the cabinet, and patrons who want access to Special Collections materials should be referred to her.